India–Philippines relations: Military relations

-In January 2022 the Philippines has finalised a deal to acquire a shore-based anti-ship missile system from India for nearly $375 million to beef up its navy, the Philippines defence minister said.
+In January 2022, Philippine Defense Secretary Gilbert Teodoro said that his country had finalised a deal to acquire a shore-based anti-ship missile system (BrahMos) from India for nearly $375 million to beef up its navy.

+In August 2025, the Indian and Philippine navies began their first joint exercise in the West Philippine Sea.
+Among the ships that took part were the BRP Miguel Malvar, BRP Jose Rizal, INS Delhi, INS Kiltan, and the INS Shakti.

-Trade Relations
+Trade relations

-According to India's Ministry of External Affairs, India-Philippines trade is at around $1.6 billion.
+According to India's Ministry of External Affairs, trade between India and the Philippines is at around US$1.6 billion.

 Economic relations have grown gradually over the years.